JakeyWithChatgpt/LostIslandsMultiTool/README.md

 To use the discord bot nuker go into the code and at the top change the token

+The Geo IP isnt the best right now so i will fix it in the future but it gives the you normal info

 With the decoder and encoder its fully custom so no one can access your stuff. if you want to make it more secure use morse code AND make it more hard like this instead of  --. .. - .... ..- -...